Where Entebbe fits in a Ugandan adventure

 The Entebbe Raid

-The events are depicted in the 2018 film, ‘7 Days in Entebbe’.
+The events are depicted in the 2018 film, 7 Days in Entebbe.

 The hulk of the aircraft remains, a curious testament to a troubled time.

-Things to do
+What to do in Entebbe

 Entebbe Botanical Garden